BikeMN’s Commitment to Anti-Racism

 Establishing workplace culture, workplace equity, and working group(s) that prioritize racial equity.

-Our workplace is working to cultivate an organization that values equity and diversity through the development of a process that amplifies the needs of staff of color and which provides a safe and secure way to talk about race and racism within BikeMN.
+Our workplace is working to cultivate an organization that values equity and diversity through the development of a process that amplifies the needs of our staff of color and which provides a safe and secure way to talk about race and racism within BikeMN.
 Among its objectives, we have had a standing meeting about race and equity monthly where we discuss how BikeMN’s work directly impacts equity, each other, our board, and our supporters.

 Though much of this work is internal, BikeMN also reaches out to external advisors, BIPOC board members, and supporters to provide feedback on our efforts, and to review new and existing policies, practices, and programs through it to ensure we achieve racial equity by centering communities of color.